DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 We’ve created a simulated production environment to mimic what you would face in real life, with every 1 minute of the trial equates to 1 month in real life.

 Now please go to the GUI using the other link that we shared with you.
 Once you enter the GUI, you will see 1 project in the landing page.
+Please do the following
+* Click on the "orbit-trial" project
-Clicking on that leads you into the project.
-Once you are in the project, you first click the (?) button, located on the top right corner, to go through a quick overview of the GUI.
+* Once you are in the project, navigate to **Model Management** tab using the side bar
+* In **Model Management**, you will see information of the model that you just deployed
+* Navigate to **Model Evaluation** tab using the side bar
+* You can see the four metrics that we call `track_production_metrics` function with earlier are being tracked

-After that, **keep an eye on the model performance over time, located in the Model Evaluation tab.
+Again, 1 minute of trial simulates 1 month in real life. **keep an eye on the model performance in the Model Evaluation tab.
 We recommend that you come back here in a couple of minutes and go through the rest of this tutorial.**

+At anytime, you can click the (?) button located on the top right corner to go through a quick overview of the GUI.

 ## Step 6 of 9: The big problem